-The U.S. Preventive Services Task Force (USPSTF) updated its recommendations in June 2018.
-Currently, the USPSTF recommends screening for osteoporosis with bone measurement testing to prevent osteoporotic fractures in women aged 65 years and older and in post-menopausal women younger than age 65 years who are at increased risk of osteoporosis, as determined by a formal clinical risk assessment tool.
+The U.S. Preventive Services Task Force (USPSTF) 2018 recommendations are in the process of being updated in 2024.
+Currently, the USPSTF recommends screening for osteoporosis with bone measurement testing to prevent osteoporotic fractures in:

+- I. Women aged 65 years and older. - II.
+Post-menopausal women younger than age 65 years who are at increased risk of osteoporosis, as determined by a formal clinical risk assessment tool. - III.
 The USPSTF concluded that the current evidence is insufficient to assess the balance of benefits and harms of screening for osteoporosis in men.